Find the right McCarthy & Stone retirement apartment for you

 Why do I have to pay service charges?

 For some, the service charge on a development may at first seem daunting.
-However, when you take into account exactly what is included, we believe you will find it represents value for money.Find out more about retirement living Find out more about assisted living
+However, when you take into account exactly what is included, we believe you will find it represents value for money.Find out more about retirement living Find out more about retirement living PLUS

 Exchange of contracts